Why I do what I do

 The pace of life was very quiet.
 We first lived in a small village called Porthleven (pronounced locally as “Port Lebbum”).
 I attended the local school until I went on to Helston Comprehensive School.

-I really felt uncomfortable and hated school, though I did love English, Music and Woodwork.
-Technical drawing was challenging but enjoyable, though only part of the curriculum and not something I could specialise in.
+I really felt uncomfortable, and absolutely hated school, though I did love English, Music and Woodwork.
+Technical drawing was challenging, but enjoyable, though only part of the curriculum and not something I could specialise in.
+I was told by the Technical drawing tutor “You’re not as daft as you look!”- which I think was a friendly way of saying I perhaps could have applied myself to it a bit better than I had done.

-It was shortly after my 1 Ith birthday that, to my delight, I was led to a piano in the sun lounge, which was quickly moved to a cooler, more temperate room, where it stayed in tune far better and wasn’t in sunlight.
+It was shortly after my 11th birthday that, to my delight, I was led to a piano in the sun lounge, which was quickly moved to a cooler, more temperate room, where it stayed in tune far better, and wasn’t in sunlight.

-After a gap of 4 years, there was an option to take in-school piano tuition and I took grades 3, 4 and 5.
-Grade 6 was, for me, the last, principally because I cant stand theory of any kind, least of all music theory I simply couldn’t understand much of it, and leaming what I had made my head hurt quite severely.
+After a gap of 5 years, there was an option to take in-school piano tuition and I took grades 3, 4 and 5.
+Grade 6 was, for me, the last, principally, because I cant stand theory of any kind, least of all, music theory.
+I simply couldn’t understand much of it, and learning what I had learned, had made my head hurt quite severely.

-I never played publicly because I’m very shy and because of stage fright.
+I never played publicly, because I’m very shy, and I suffer from stage fright.
 I disliked practicing scales and arpeggios, broken chords, etc. This made my tutors very frustrated.
-“If only Stephen would discipline himself, he could be a concert virtuoso/” was in a somewhat adverse school report about my teacher’s frustration with me.
+“If only Stephen would discipline himself, he could be a concert virtuoso!” was in a somewhat adverse school report, about my teacher’s frustration with me.
 However, it was not to be.
 I simply loathed the discipline.
 Luckily, my parents weren’t the kind who made me do anything I didnt like.

 I do have certain regrets now, though.
 To be able to perform a Chopin concerto with an orchestra would be a great achievement.
 But my fingers tie themselves in knots even at the thought!
 It’s lovely to be able to play for my own enjoyment, which is nice, as it allows me to extend my creativity.